Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the bottom right of the circle represents the most likely outcome of the situation given present circumstances.
-The World Egg (The Fool), when reversed: Apathy, negligence, and dangerous carelessness.
+Click for DetailsThe middle right card represents the force drawing you towards the second possible outcome.
+Le Mat (The Fool), when reversed: Apathy, negligence, and dangerous carelessness.
 Unquenchable wanderlust.
 Obsession with someone or something.
 Losing all sense of proportion.
 Foolhardy adventuring and lack of interest in critical matters.
 Immature or unrealistic ideals.
 Strange impulses and desires coming from unexpected sources.
 Vanity, delirium, folly, and oblivion.